Lovefully Yours Veda: Filming

-The makers started the principal photography on 16 December 2021 with the switch-on ceremony.
+The film's principal photography started on 16 December 2021 with the switch-on ceremony.
 It took 62 days in 4 schedules to complete the shoot.
 The post-production of the film started in October 2022 and Rajisha Vijayan herself announced the release date when the promotions for the film were ongoing.

 Music

 The original background score and songs are composed by Rahul Raj.
 The music rights were bagged by Sony Music.

 The first single Aakaasha Paalazhiyil was released on Sony Music and it crossed more than 1 million views in a short span.

+Reception

+Critical Response

+Vignesh Madhu, critic of Cinema Express, gave the film 2 out 5 stars and stated that "Everything in the film, be its story, setting, characters, and conflicts, are already familiar to an average Malayali audience".
+Shilpa S, critic of OTTplay, gave it 3 stars out of 5 and wrote: "Lovefully Yours Veda makes no attempt to hide that it is Venkitesh's vehicle through and through, done in a way that becomes cliched and unoriginal, as far as the story is concerned.
+Although not given a lot to work with, Rajisha Vijayan and Sreenadh Bhasi try to make the best of what they are given, and brilliantly so."